My vision was clear at age 35 when I started nursing school and blurry by the time I finished.

 His easy-going and empowering approach was new and inspiring for me.
 Following the class, I decided to become a Natural Vision Teacher and Coach.
 In 2016, I took Greg’s Natural Vision Teacher and Coach training and certification program, with the intention of assisting others on their own Natural Vision Improvement journeys.

-My reading vision continues to improve.
+My vision continues to improve.
 Regular print is clear and fine print readable in good light.
 I am able to read without glasses as long as I wish, without the fatigue, eye strain, pain or headaches of the past.

 So that’s my story.
 Thankfully, I have been able to maintain my eyesight without corrective lenses.
-I continue to practice and incorporate into my life the Natural Vision habits I was born with.
+I continue to practice and incorporate into my daily life the Natural Vision habits I was born with.
 How clearly I see fluctuates day to day, even moment to moment, and is greatly improved by my ability to relax and allow my eyes to function in their natural way.